SattesKrokodil/hackathon_nighttree/README.md

 Usage and Scheduling
 Workflow JSON

-## bFeatures
+## Features
-### bOura Ring Integration: Automatically fetches Sleep, Readiness, and Activity summaries.
+**Oura Ring Integration:** Automatically fetches Sleep, Readiness, and Activity summaries.

-Biometric Mapping: Translates complex health data into visual metaphors (the "Digital Garden").
+**Biometric Mapping:** Translates complex health data into visual metaphors (the "Digital Garden").

-AI-Powered Prompt Engineering: Uses Google Gemini (via LangChain) to analyze changes and generate precise image editing instructions.
+**AI-Powered Prompt Engineering:** Uses Google Gemini (via LangChain) to analyze changes and generate precise image editing instructions.

-Iterative Image Generation: Utilizes the BFL FLUX.1 Kontext model for context-aware image editing, ensuring consistency day-to-day.
+**Iterative Image Generation:** Utilizes the BFL FLUX.1 Kontext model for context-aware image editing, ensuring consistency day-to-day.

-State Management: Uses Google Sheets to store daily prompts and track historical changes.
+**State Management:** Uses Google Sheets to store daily prompts and track historical changes.

-Notifications: Sends the updated daily garden image via Telegram.
+**Notifications:** Sends the updated daily garden image via Telegram.

-Automation: Designed to run automatically on a daily schedule.
+**Automation:** Designed to run automatically on a daily schedule.

-How It Works
+## How It Works
-Trigger: The workflow is initiated either manually or via a daily schedule.
+**Trigger: ** The workflow is initiated either manually or via a daily schedule.

-Fetch Oura Data: The workflow connects to the Oura API to retrieve the latest Activity, Readiness, and Sleep summaries.
+**Fetch Oura Data: **The workflow connects to the Oura API to retrieve the latest Activity, Readiness, and Sleep summaries.

-Data Interpretation (The Digital Garden): A custom JavaScript node (Code1) processes the Oura scores.
+**Data Interpretation** (The Digital Garden): A custom JavaScript node (Code1) processes the Oura scores.
 It calculates a 1-5 rating for different aspects of well-being and maps them to predefined visual descriptions of garden elements.

-State Management:
+**State Management:**

 The workflow reads the previous day's visual descriptions from a Google Sheet.